42Theme/help-center/README.md

-# help-center
+# Help Center
-Documentation in Help Center https://42theme.com/help-center/
+This repository is used for maintaining Documentation in [Help Center](https://42theme.com/help-center/)